ethanny2/-postgres-react-node-boilerplate/README.md

     └── index.js
 ```

 Top level `index.js` is your Express Server.
-This should be responsible for setting up your API, starting your server, and connecting to your database.
+This should be responsible for setting up your API, starting your server, and connecting to your database, and setting up some basic logging and parsing.

 Inside `/db` you have `index.js` which is responsible for creating all of your database connection functions, and `init_db.js` which should be run when you need to rebuild your tables and seed data.